Your First Visit To A R PERIODONTICS IN LIVINGSTON, NJ

-Since all patients are different, your Periodontist must complete your examination before establishing your treatment plan and the fee for care.
+Since all patients are different, your periodontist must complete your examination before establishing your treatment planning and the fee for care.
 The fee for periodontal treatment can vary considerably depending on the type of problems and the complexity and length of treatment.
-An approximate fee can usually be determined at the initial visit; but on occasion, some initial treatment or further diagnostics must be completed before the final treatment plan can be established.
+An approximate fee can usually be determined at the initial visit; but on occasion, some initial treatment or further diagnostics must be completed before the final treatment planning can be established.
 Our philosophy of practice is to treat as conservatively as possible to attain treatment goals.

 Dental insurance policies often cover periodontal treatment.
 Please bring all medical and dental benefit information and cards to your examination appointment.
 Upon request, we will submit a claim to predetermine your insurance benefits; however, this is not required by most plans.